 A friend from the University of Texas introduced her to her future husband, Lyndon Baines Johnson, who was then a twenty-six-year-old Congressional aid with political ambitions.
 The attraction between the two was immediate, so much so that Lyndon proposed to Lady Bird on their first date.
 She did not want to rush into things, but Lyndon did not want to wait to marry her.
 Ten weeks later, she finally gave in and accepted his proposal.
 They married on November 17, 1934, in San Antonio, Texas.

 Starting a family was a challenge for them at first, with Lady Bird suffering three miscarriages early on.
-They finally had two healthy daughters together, Lydia and Luci.
+They finally had two healthy daughters together, Lynda and Luci.
 Everyone in their little family shared the same initials… LBJ.
-Lydia and Luci spent their teen years in the White House, and under sharp media scrutiny as they grew into women.
+Lynda and Luci spent their teen years in the White House, and under sharp media scrutiny as they grew into women.

 Lady Bird received a substantial inheritance from her father and spent it on excellent investments, such as radio stations and banks.
 Eventually, she turned her investment of $41,000 into more than $150 million and was the first wife of a US President to become a millionaire in her own right before her husband was elected to office.

 As First Lady, Lady Bird began a beautification project for the nation’s capital, wanting to improve it for both residents and tourists.
 This involved planting millions of flowers in the city.
 She was quoted as saying, “Where flowers bloom, so does hope.”